 Cadencia and the Flow of Tango

-In order to do cadencia there has to be some speed, without which the body cannot swing.
-That is why experienced dancers like to dance in the flow.
-When the floor is full of experienced dancers, you can see a counterclockwise flow of people like the waves surge forward in correspondence with the rhythmic flow of music, and the speed of the flow is quite fast.
+Doing cadencia requires some speed and space, or else the body cannot swing freely.
+That's why experienced dancers like to dance in the flow.
+When the floor is full of experienced dancers, you can see a counterclockwise flow of people like waves surge forward in correspondence with the music, and the speed of the flow is quite fast.
 But if there are too many novices on the dance floor, then the speed of flow is slowed down.
-Sometimes it even becomes like a pool of stagnant water.
+At times it even becomes like a pool of stagnant water.

 Novices who have no sense of flow often stay in place practicing steps, disregarding the people behind them waiting for them to move forward.
 In an empty room that may cause no problem, but on a crowded dance floor, that could obstruct the traffic.
 Mark Word calls such people "rocks in the stream."
-You drive to work in the morning and suddenly there is a car blocking your way, that is the same kind of feeling.
-People dancing on a crowded dance floor must not be such "rocks in the stream."
-I'm not saying that you cannot slow down or pause for a moment, which experienced dancers also do.
-But they do so only when there is enough space or when the music tells everyone to slow down.
+You drive to work in the morning and suddenly there is a slow-moving car blocking your way, that is the same kind of feeling.
+People dancing on a crowded dance floor must not become such "rocks in the stream."
+I'm not saying that you cannot slow down or pause for a moment, which experienced dancers also do, but they do so only when the music tells everyone to slow down or when there is enough space.
 If the dancers behind you are approaching, then you must keep moving to avoid causing obstruction to traffic.
 This is the code, which all dancers have to follow.

 April 1, 2014